 To learn more about Movement, visit the Movement overview page.

 NIEM JSON is a work in progress.
 Technical specifications that will define NIEM JSON conformance targets to accompany the existing NIEM XML conformance targets are in development.
-The beta version of the NIEM JSON specification is anticipated to be ready for community review and feedback in May 2018.
+The alpha version of the NIEM JSON specification is available for use and feedback.
 Open source tools in the planning stage will help developers switch between JSON and XML (and perhaps other serializations) by creating translators for runtime data and conversions for build-time artifacts.

 JSON plays a significant role in the general trend toward open data.
 This is especially true today, as many organizations are required to report and submit data in the JSON format.